ingorichtsmeier/ingo-camunda-examples/projects/cob/README.md

 This service task is implemented in the class `CancelProcessDelegate`.

 And for the reason, that the process can reach the cancel service directly from the complete of the review bypassing the tax and compliance review, you have to make the service call asynchronous.
-The transaction will be committed before the process will be canceled.
+The transaction will be committed so the ssi process will be saved in the database.
+Then the process can be canceled.

+See the methods `startSsiProcess()`, `cancelSsiProcess()`, `completeSsiProcess()` from the JUnit test.

 How to use it?
 --------------